 At Mayflower Detox, we offer a safe and effective way to detox from fentanyl use and start your recovery journey.

 We’ll use the latest techniques in medically assisted treatment to help you recover from fentanyl addiction.

 We are a beacon of hope for those who are seeking a way out of addiction, and we want to bring drug overdose deaths to a halt.

 Or click the blue button to submit an insurance verification request

 What to Know About Fentanyl Addiction in MA

 Understanding How Fentanyl Addiction Works

-People who are addicted to fentanyl aren’t simply seeking pleasurable experiences; repeat fentanyl exposure changes the way the brain works on a physiological level.
+People who are addicted to fentanyl aren’t simply seeking pleasurable experiences.
+Repeated fentanyl exposure changes the way the brain works on a physiological level.

-Once a person becomes addicted, their brain does not produce the compounds that normally regulate these neuroreceptors and they become entirely dependent on fentanyl.
+Once a person becomes addicted, their brain does not produce the compounds that normally regulate these opioid receptors, and they become entirely dependent on fentanyl.

 How People Become Addicted to Fentanyl